 My email layout looked fine when I sent it, but when received by some people, the images are the wrong size or the layout is no longer lined up properly

 Are recipients sending you screen shots of poorly laid-out emails, when you know you sent them correctly?

-This is likely due to Windows Text-Scaling settings (sometimes called Desktop Scaling or Display Scaling, but always found in Windows Control Panels > Display Settings).
+If this is still happening, its likely due to Windows Text-Scaling settings (sometimes called Desktop Scaling or Display Scaling, but always found in Windows Control Panels > Display Settings).